helmgast/lore/README.md

     <multiselect name=relations>

 - Full forms can come as a complete HTML form with Submit and Cancel buttons.
-- Inline forms can come as smaller popups (if they are the same size as full form, one may as well call edit/?partial) or as parts of other forms.
+- Inline forms can come as smaller popups (if they are the same size as full form, one may as well call edit/?inline) or as parts of other forms.
 They can be loaded dynamically into pages or modals.
 They will not come with their own form and submit buttons, so need to be placed in a container classed .m_instance, so that we can use jQuery to figure out when to post parts of a form.
 - Row forms are assumed to exist within a table, or more generally speaking, a list of instances.
 The form could still work as normal, which means the user can edit the (exposed) fields of the instance, like an Excel-sheet.
 The top container of the form representing a unique instance should have the class *.m_instance*.
 As we cannot rely on normal form logic (it would post the whole page) we must use jQuery to post the contents of this form, and this has to be triggered from a submit event that either comes from the form itself (embedded save button) or that comes from a parent container (e.g. a save button in the top of the table).
 However, commonly the row form can be accessed as /view, which means it's static.
 However, it can still be part of operations, or rather the list can have operations: add and remove.
 Add should fetch a new row and append it as well as creating a relationship model instance, remove should take away the row and delete the corresponding relationship.
 The adding (visually) and the adding (technically, with POST) may happen at different times.
 - In-place editing.
-As we use the same template behind for both view and edit, it's fully possible to switch between them and load the contents using ?partial, no matter which form above it is.
+As we use the same template behind for both view and edit, it's fully possible to switch between them and load the contents using ?inline, no matter which form above it is.
 It's just a matter of changing /view to /edit and vice versa.

 ###Making it work
 To make above work, we need to be able to: